-13.1.15 The cedant should have appropriate criteria in place for the purchase of facultative coverage.
-Any facultative reinsurance bought should be linked into the procedures mentioned above for aggregations and recovery management.
-The cedant should have a specific process in place to approve, monitor and confirm the placement of each facultative risk.
-The facultative reinsurance should be secured before the cedant accepts a risk that exceeds its treaty capacity and/or its risk appetite.
+13.2.10 The ceding insurer should have appropriate criteria in place for the purchase of facultative coverage.
+Any facultative reinsurance coverage bought should be linked to the procedures for aggregations and recovery management.

+13.2.11 The ceding insurer should have a specific process in place to approve, monitor and confirm the placement of each facultative risk.
+If facultative reinsurance is necessary to ensure that acceptance of a risk would not exceed maximum net capacity and/or risk limits, such reinsurance should be secured before the ceding insurer accepts the risk.